-Most vacuums from the Numatic range are designed to clean dry surfaces only, but Charles Hoover – along with this compatriot George Hoover – is made to tackle wet surfaces as well as dry.
+Most vacuum cleaners from the Numatic range are designed to clean dry surfaces only, but Charles Hoover – along with this compatriot George Hoover – is made to tackle wet surfaces as well as dry.

 |Colour||Blue / Black|

-An all-in-one vacuum cleaner, Charles Hoover is one of only two vacuums from the Henry Hoover range that has been built to clean on both dry and wet surfaces.
+An all-in-one vacuum cleaner, Charles wet and dry is one of only two vacuums from the Henry Hoover range that has been built to clean on both dry and wet surfaces.
 George Hoover is the other all-in-one vacuum from Numatic, and the two vacuums share a number of similarities.

 Charles and George are both strong vacuum cleaners, comfortably the most powerful hoovers from the Numatic range.
-At 1200 Watts, they both have an extra powerful suction, which comes in handy when cleaning in wet mode.
+At 1200 Watts, they both have great suction power, which comes in handy when cleaning in wet mode.

 Whilst their capacity and power is the same, one advantage Charles has over George is he is nearly 2kg lighter, which can make quite a big difference when moving around your home.
 George is rather bulky at 9kg, so if you’re looking for a lighter all-in-one vacuum cleaner, Charles would be a better fit at 7.1kg.

 On the other side of the coin, one disadvantage of going with Charles over George is that Charles does not have a shampooing facility, so can’t be used to shampoo carpets.
 If the option to shampoo your carpets is something you require, then George would be a better choice than Charles.

 Of course it wouldn’t be a Henry vacuum cleaner without mentioning appearance.
 Charles wet and dry is a blue vacuum, different to George who is green.
 But both come with a smiling face that is synonymous with Numatic.